mmarius/montreal-things-to-do/README.md

 ### Bagels

 - [Fairmount Bagel](https://maps.app.goo.gl/K3wBonNEYAmaypHj6): Arguably the best bagel place in town.
 There is a huge rivalry with the slightly more famous St Viateur.
 But we are loyal to Fairmount bagels!
 It is open 24/7, so get oven-fresh bagels after a long night out!
 This institution of Montréal culture is surrounded by two other iconic places: Gnocchi and Kem Coba (ice cream).
 Paying by cash is recommended. +5% fee for using a credit card.
 - [St-Viateur Bagel](https://maps.app.goo.gl/tufpCjcKPkJFLEdz5): The other famous bagel bakery in Montréal.
-They also have a café on Rue Mont Royal (very long line on the weekend).
-They also have a [café](https://maps.app.goo.gl/zLywjdL8pChoGCzL8) on Rue Mont Royal.
+They also have a [café](https://maps.app.goo.gl/zLywjdL8pChoGCzL8) on Rue Mont Royal (very long line on the weekend).

 Make sure to try both and let us know which one you like better ;).